b33p-sh33p/yttd-rev/README.md

 # yttd-rev
-fanmade modifications to yttd, for a slightly nicer playing experience.
+enhanced yttd desktop client, for a more convenient playing experience.

 **this project is nowhere near complete. also, it's fanmade/unofficial.**